Excalibur (automobile): History

+Stevens subsequently obtained engines from General Motors through his friends GM executives Ed Cole and Semon "Bunkie" Knudsen.
 Over 3,500 Excalibur cars were built, all in Milwaukee, Wisconsin.
 The American comedian Phyllis Diller was a notable proponent of the Excalibur automobile, and owned four of them.

 The company failed in 1986 but was revived several times.
-Production of the Excalibur continued until 1990.
+Series production of the Excalibur continued until 1990, with a few false starts taking place under new owners afterwards.
+The final Excalibur was built in 1997.